About Memory Fortress

 Existing services were only touching a small part of the problem, and charging a fortune for it.

-We decided to take action.
+We decided to take action and offer our own photo digitization service.
 That was in April 2009.

 Keith Osbon is the founder and President of Memory Fortress.

-He has been passionate about preserving his family’s history throughout his life and launched the company in 2015 to address the vital need that all Americans have.
+He has been passionate about preserving his family’s history and launched the company in 2015 to address the vital need that all Americans have.